Track3D

 Standardize Design Reviews

-Design reviews, more often than not, take place in an uncoordinated manner.
+In most construction projects, design reviews, more often than not, take place in an uncoordinated manner.
 As a result, some details might get neglected.

-When you have a uniform and structured review process with well-defined checkpoints, half of the problem is solved.
+On the other hand, when you have a uniform and structured review process with well-defined checkpoints, half the problem is solved.
 A fixed agenda should be followed for each review session.
+For instance, drawings, models, and assumptions should be examined and discussed at the same time.

 • Collaboration of trades and clean transfers of responsibility

-• Zones with previous rework history
+• Review of zones with previous rework history

-It is not merely the frequency that makes reviews effective.
-But rather the consistency.
+It is not merely the frequency that makes reviews effective, but rather the consistency.

 Improve Cross-Team Coordination